-For the questionnaire survey respondents are purposively selected from employer’s organization, contractors and consultants who have been involved in the domestic construction sector.
-Questioners is one and the most suitable data collection mechanism for this research.it will prepared based on extensive literature review on claim and contract administration and expert judgment.
-The questionnaire will consist of both open and close ended question was distributed among these professionals.
-Close end question help the respondents to choose or select their perception directly from the question whereas, open end question give chances for the respondents to give more information regarding to the issues.
+For the questionnaire survey respondents are purposively selected from employer’s organization, contractors and consultants who have involving in the federal road construction sector.
+Questioners are one and the most suitable data collection mechanism for this research.
+The questionnaires were prepared from extensive literature review on construction claim and consulted by different expert in the area.
+The questionnaire consisted both open and close ended questions.
+Close end questions help the respondents to choose or select their perception directly from the listed alternative whereas, open end question give chances for the respondents to give more information regarding to the issues.

 Interview

-Thus, there will be semi structured interview question for the proposed respondent and sample.
+Thus, there were semi structured interview question for the proposed respondent and sample.
 The reason behind semi structure interview is to guide the interviewee to the specific issue that related to the topic and to have validated and in depth information.
-The respondents were selected from different department that has relation with the issue purposively.,
+The respondents were selected from different department that has relation with the issue purposively.
+A semi-structured (focused) interview, specifically a face-to-face type of interview, was conducted with experts in the samples to have a better insight into the current construction claim handling process and challenges.
+The data from the interview also filled the gap identified from the document/archive and triangulated the data gathered through a query survey.
+While conducting the interview Yin, (2003) suggests that key probing issues are selected from the document/archival study, concepts and other best practices addressed in the literature review.

+However, interviews, especially face-to-face interviews are vulnerable to interviewer bias and response bias.
+Therefore, as much as possible, it is the researcher’s responsibility to try to avoid such bias from happening.
+The interview was held by Amharic in order to create good communication environment and minimize communication challenges .More than 17 peoples were interviewed and it took about 25-45 minutes per individual.

 Desk Study

-Desk studies on claim administration will be used in this research to support or supplement responses and arguments found by questionnaire and interview through in-depth analysis of some cases of a project.
+Desk studies on claim administration was used in this research to support or supplement responses and arguments found by questionnaire and interview through in-depth analysis of some cases of a project.
 Of course, because the cases are specific to one component of a problem or practice, the conclusions reached may not apply generally but rather to a specific incident.
 For this reason, desk studies under this research used to supplement the findings obtained through questionnaire and interview in a way to bridge the gulf.

 Data Analysis Method